GlobalWebIndex/challenge-elm/README.md

 - The implementation must be done in the `Elm` language.
 - You can use any 3rd-party library you want.
-- `elm-lang/html` must be used for rendering UI.
+- `elm/html` must be used for rendering UI.
 - You are free to use `ports` and `subscriptions` in case you want to.
 - You can use [screenshot](/media/screenshot.png) as an inspiration for the UI or come up with your own layout if it satisfies the requirements.
 - All naming including comments and additional documentation must be in English.
 - The final result must be in the form of a full git repository with your own implementation.
 - There are **no time restrictions** for completing this challenge.
-- **(Only) The first part is required.**
+- **Only the first part is required.**
-- **In case you want to apply for the job, but have no time to finish the first step soon, let us know you're interested anyway.** (We are people too)
+- **In case you want to apply for the job, but have no time to finish the first step soon, let us know you're interested anyway.** (We are people too!)

 ## Where to Start